tugcekonuklar/idealo-robot-application/position-service/README.md

     * validity of the action.
 When action runs successfully  validation sets true, otherwise is false.
 * Final Position of all actions with direction

-### Important Details
+#### Important  Notes !

-** Initial position (start position) starts always (0,0) EAST.
+* Initial position (start position) starts always (0,0) EAST.

-** Each directions has 90 degrees differences.
+* Each directions has 90 degrees differences.

-** If the action is invalid or exceeds the max limit of the grid, position does not change end of the action step and validation sets false.
+If the action is invalid or exceeds the max limit of the grid, position does not change and result sets false.
+Otherwise is true.
    With these result of actions client can investigate each step and understand of the result of the actions.

-** If commands are not valid or exceeded the grid size.
+* If commands are not valid or exceeded the grid size.
 Application does not return error, does not change the position.
 Application works as Fault Tolerance system.

 ## Sample